lkdjfhlsdfg/seo-analyzer/README.md

 # SEO Analyzer

-A modern SEO analysis tool built with Next.js that provides real-time insights and recommendations for website optimization.
+A modern SEO analysis tool built with Next.js that provides real-time insights and recommendations for website optimization using Google PageSpeed API.

 ## Features